top of page

 LeRucher Ministries

-Generally you should plan on your personal online debrief taking 1-2 hours per day for over the course of 5 days, though we can tailor your experience to your situation.
-While your debrief will generally involve 1-2 hours per day, it is wise to commit the majority of your day to your debrief.
-This ensures you will have time to engage the assignments as well as have time for rest, time with God, journaling, talking walks, which are key components to experiencing the full benefits of a personal debrief.
+Generally you should plan on your personal online debrief taking 1-3 hours per day for over the course of 5 days, though we can tailor your experience to your situation.
+While your debrief will generally involve 1-3 hours per day, it is wise to commit the majority of your day to your debrief.
+This ensures you will have time to engage the assignments as well as have time for rest, time with God, journaling, talking walks, all of which are key components to experiencing the full benefits of a personal debrief.

 Personal debriefings can be scheduled at any time, but are especially helpful after major times of changes/transition, in between assignments, during times of furlough, or at end of service re-entry to home culture.